VerifiedGains/legal-documents/TERMS_AND_CONDITIONS.md

-# VerifiedGains Terms of Service
+# VerifiedGains Terms And Conditions
 **Last Updated: February 4, 2026**

 ## 1. Acceptance of Terms

-By accessing or using VerifiedGains ("the App"), you agree to be bound by these Terms of Service.
+By accessing or using VerifiedGains ("the App"), you agree to be bound by these Terms And conditions.
 If you do not agree, do not use the App.

 ## 2. Description of Service